FAQ

 What are the delivery guarantees?

-Each accepted notification is fanned out to every verified channel and retried per channel with backoff — delivery is at-least-once.
-Send an optional dedup_key so retries from your side are de-duplicated.
+Each accepted notification is fanned out to every verified channel in parallel and retried independently per channel with backoff, up to 5 attempts — delivery is at-least-once, and one channel having a bad minute (say, Telegram’s API timing out) never blocks or slows the others.
+Send an optional dedup_key so retries from your side are de-duplicated too.

 I have several devices.
 Do they all get pinged?

 Yes.
-Pair as many Telegram chats and browsers as you like; every verified channel receives each notification.
+Pair up to 10 Telegram chats, browsers, and SMS numbers in total; every verified channel receives each notification.

 How do I silence alerts during a storm?